Skip to main content

 • Education, Outreach, & Behavior Change

-• How well might this project communicate its impacts to the campus community?
+• How will the project’s impacts be communicated to the wider campus community?

 Projects may be “Approved”, “Approved with Stipulations”, or “Not Approved.”